 When you sit down and draw up a work plan with your contractor, you should make a rough estimation of how long the job will take.
 After your contractor leaves, add 15 percent in your head.
 Contractors never think that they will lose a day to rain, or materials will be late, or things may have to be re-done.
 You can save yourself a lot of misery if you just anticipate that the project is going to take longer than you think.

 Obviously, each of these things is frustrating and can really get you down in the midst of a building project.
 Simply being aware, however, can make it much easier to cope.
 Remodeling a house that you are living in is a challenge, but it can be done.
-Most important, never lose sight of what you will have once it's complete.
+Most importantly, never lose sight of what you will have once it's complete.